Local reminiscence in the PXP model: Conclusions outlook

 In this work, we have analyzed three classes of initial states in the PXP model: $\ket{\Theta_+}$, $\ket{\Theta_+^{\rm symm}}$, and $\ket{\varphi_L}$.
-The state $\ket{\Theta_+}$ is notable for interpolating between ergodic and scarred dynamics; however, it does not exhibit local reminiscence, as local subsystems quickly lose memory of the initial configuration.
+The state $\ket{\Theta_+}$ does not exhibit local reminiscence, as local subsystems quickly lose memory of the initial configuration.
 In contrast, the symmetric state $\ket{\Theta_+^{\rm symm}}$, that is a superposition of $\ket{\Theta_+}$ and its spatial reflection, shows strong local reminiscence, with local fidelities remaining close to one throughout the evolution.
 The time-averaged fidelity and its fluctuations respectively increase and decrease with system size, suggesting growing stability in the thermodynamic limit.
+Local reminiscence occurs regardless of boundary conditions, but PBC enhance it by better preserving local information and reducing edge-induced distortions.
 Finally, the blockaded state $\ket{\varphi_L}$, a superposition of all the computational basis states without two or more adjacent excitations and structured by the Fibonacci sequence, also displays robust local reminiscence.
 Its local fidelities remain high over time, with decreasing fluctuations as system size increases, further confirming the persistence of local memory in highly constrained Hilbert spaces.

 We related the emergence of local reminiscence to the spectral properties of the Hamiltonian of the system.
-Specifically, we have shown that the previously identified scarred eigenstates, namely those with lowest entropy and highest overlap with the \(\ket{\mathbb{Z}_2}\) belong to the discrete part of the spectrum.
-Although the connection between the overlap with the scarred eigenstates and the local reminiscence, we can certainly say that having a large overlap with the scarred eigenstates results in a good local reminiscence of the system.
+Specifically, we have found evidences suggesting that the previously identified scarred eigenstates, namely those with lowest entropy and highest overlap with the \(\ket{\mathbb{Z}_2}\) might belong to the discrete part of the spectrum, although simulations with larger system sizes are required to confirm this hypothesis.
+Instead, we can say that having a large overlap with the scarred eigenstates results in a good local reminiscence of the system.

 The emergence of local reminiscence from specific initial states in the PXP model opens new avenues for exploring this phenomenon in other quantum many-body systems.
 A key direction for future work is identifying the spectral and microscopic features responsible for the onset and stability of local reminiscence, with the goal of uncovering universal mechanisms behind it.
 Additionally, deviations from the idealized initial states considered in this study can be systematically investigated to assess the robustness of local reminiscence under perturbations.
 It is also compelling to explore potential connections between local reminiscence and other phenomena in quantum many-body systems, such as many-body localization~\cite{alet2018many, pal2010many, nandkishore2015many, abanin2019colloquium, sierant2025many} and metastability~\cite{yin2025theory}.
 Understanding these relationships may provide deeper insights into the rich landscape of non-thermalizing dynamics in closed quantum systems.